Skip to main content

 We expect all cloud providers to offer the short, less specific flavor names (such as SCS-8V:32:100).
 Larger providers that offer more details are expected to still also offer the short variants for usability and easier portability, even beyond the mandated flavors.

 You must be very careful to expose low vCPU guarantees (L instead ov V), insecure hyperthreading/microcode i, non-ECC-RAM u, memory oversubscription o.
 Note that omitting these qualifiers is overstating your security, reliability or performance properties and may be reason for clients to feel betrayed or claim damages.
-It might in extreme cases also cause SCS to withdraw certification along with public statements.
+It might, in extreme cases, also cause SCS to withdraw certification along with public statements.

 You may offer additional SCS- flavors, following the naming scheme outlined here.